AhnafTalukder/GeoCard---Project-2/README.md

 ## Notes

 I found it difficult to figure out a way to create the flip animation.
 Fortunately, I found a W3 school article about it and it was nice experimenting with the CSS template they provided.
-However, for the next project, I would like to implement a sliding animation instead if a flipping one.
+However, for the next project, I would like to implement a sliding animation instead of a flipping one.

 ## License